marcoandre1/express-react-app/README.md

 ### Displaying data

-## Add route which displays the details of a single task
+- Add route which displays the details of a single task
+- Route will implement forms and buttons to allow user to change data
+- Router will be used to indicate which task should be viewed
+- Interactions which mutate the state will be added later

 - Create a new file `app/components/TaskDetail.jsx`: